INSA-GEI/geiflix/README.md

     catkin_make

-Then you will need to launch the LIDAR SDK to start the LIDAR, then the lidar_detection to use the object detection
+Then you will need to launch the LIDAR SDK to start the LIDAR

     roslaunch rslidar_sdk start.launch

+Then the lidar_detection to use the object detection in another command window

     roslaunch lidar_detection lidar_transfo.launch

-And also start the GUI:
+And also start the GUI in yet another command window

     rosrun boule_de_cristal boule_de_cristal